 The amount of floor space isn’t crucial if you’re simply boarding the loft for storage, although you’ll obviously need it so that you can know how much boarding material to budget for.
 For a conversion, though, the internal walls should be at minimum 5.5 meters apart from side to side (including the chimney, if you have one) and at least 7.5 metres front to back.

-And, however you’re intending to use your loft, remember to make sure that the insulation is at least 270mm to keep your loft energy efficient.
+However you’re intending to use your loft, remember to make sure that the insulation is at least 270mm to keep your loft energy efficient.
 Feel free to get in touch with us if you need to know anything more about measuring your loft.